Malav5372/SupernovaSR/README.md

 <img src="figs/Comparison.png" width="790px"/>

 *These no-reference IQA metrics, i.e., NIQE, NRQM and PI, do not always match perceptual visual quality [1] and the IQA metric should be updated with new SISR methods [2].
-We further argue that the IQA metric for SISR should also be updated with new image degradation types, which we leave for future work.*
+I further argue that the IQA metric for SISR should also be updated with new image degradation types, which I leave for future work.*

 ```
 [1] "NTIRE 2020 challenge on real-world image super-resolution: Methods and results."
 CVPRW, 2020.